SWIFTSIM/HBT-HERONS/docs/algorithm/unbinding.md

 # Unbinding

+Identifying which set of particles is bound to a subhalo is known as "unbinding".
+The name reflects the fact that we begin the analysis of a subhalo with a set of particles that generally includes unbound particles.
+We clean that set of particles by [identifying which particles are bound](#binding-energies) and removing unbound ones.

+Unbinding subhaloes is an essential part of the HBT-HERONS algorithm.
+It helps to identify which subhaloes are disrupted or resolved, as well as to rank particles according to their binding energies.
+The boundness ranking is important for identifying the phase-space coordinates of subhaloes, as well as which particles are used to identify the Friends-of-Friends group that hosts a given subhalo.

+The unbinding within HBT-HERONS is done by [iteratively unbinding a subhalo](#iterative-unbinding), with the option to [subsample potential calculations](#particle-subsampling) to reduce the associated computational cost.

 ## Binding energies

 For the purposes of unbinding, subhaloes in HBT-HERONS are treated as if they were isolated in the universe.
-This means that nearby mass not explicitly associated to the subhalo does contribute to the gravitational potential calculations.
+This means that nearby mass not explicitly associated to the subhalo does not contribute to the gravitational potential calculations.
 In fact, only the gravitational potential of bound particles is included.
 These two approximations are commonly used in other structure finding codes, although some relax these assumptions.

 A particle $i$ is bound if its binding energy, which is the sum of its kinetic ($K_{i}$) and potential ($U_{i}$) energy in the subhalo centre-of-mass reference frame, is negative: